-AMS Performance against the vision and parameters/strategic objectives of the AMS

-- Safety: maintained - Simplification: could improve disruption recovery and enables airport capacity, maintain delay absorption and maintain ATCO workload.
+- AMS Performance against the vision and parameters/strategic objectives of the AMS • Safety: maintained • Simplification: could improve disruption recovery and enables airport capacity, maintain delay absorption and maintain ATCO workload.
 Could worsen network capacity.
-Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could reduce CO2 emissions.
-Could result in network inefficiencies

-A high-level safety appraisal for this proposed option indicates that an Inner Hold to the east would at least maintain current safety performance.
+Will utilise aircraft performance capabilities • Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design • Environmental sustainability: could reduce CO2 emissions.
+Could result in network inefficiencies Qualitat ive Safety Assessment evel safety appraisal for this proposed option indicates that an Inner Hold to the east would at least maintain safety performance.
 There are multiple holds within current UK airspace which have a proven safety performance.
 An arrival structure in this location would need to deconflict with Heathrow and Southend departures and all London City traffic.

-Compared to the baseline, this option could improve disruption recovery, fuel burn, CO_2 emissions, and enable airport capacity.
+Conclus sion from IOA Compared to the baseline, this option could improve disruption recovery, fuel burn, CO 2 emissions, and enable airport capacity.
 It would maintain safety and any current MoD access.
 It could maintain delay absorption.
 However, the negative impact on network capacity and transiting GA traffic may be worse than the baseline.
 Therefore, KB - IH - E is progressed to Stage 3 for further development.

-Table 15 KB-IH-E Initial Options Appraisal
+Table 16 KB-IH-E Initial Options Appraisal